KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 ```
 or by searching for "CheckDigits.Net.Annotations" in your IDE's Package Manager.

-Once installed, you can decorate a model property with the [CheckDigit<TAlgorithm>]
+Once installed, you can decorate a model property with the generic `[CheckDigit<TAlgorithm>]`
-to validate that the value conforms to the specified check digit algorithm.
+attribute to validate that the value conforms to the specified check digit algorithm.
-TAlgorithm is the name of a class that implements `ICheckDigitAlgorithm`, including
+TAlgorithm must be a class that implements `ICheckDigitAlgorithm`, including
 any of the algorithms provided in the CheckDigits.Net package or your own custom implementations.
 TAlgorithm must have a parameterless constructor and must be stateless and thread-safe.